 ‘Tell me, osprey: where would you go were you cast away from The Sticks?’

-‘To the Northern Leg, of course, where the Birds of Prey reign supreme.’
+‘To the Northern Leg, of course, where Birds of Prey reign supreme.’

 Hilaetos clicks his beak once, then, ‘They would not, Vultress.’

 Not so much as a blink of her gray-brown eyes.
-‘You don’t really mean to test me, osprey, surely you know better.’
+‘You do not really mean to test me, osprey.
+Surely you must know better.’

 The osprey clicks his beak again and adjusts his grip on the thin branch, but not his footing.
 Not now.
 ‘Indeed I do; I merely mean to state that, were your vulture flock to attempt to chase me from the skies of my birthright, I would be killed in my retaliation.’
 After a moment of intense eye contact, ‘And I would not be the only one.’

-‘Tis now The Vultress who clicks her beak, the ivory tone a sharp contrast to the onyx maw of the osprey.
-The channel closes and they perch there in solitude for more than a passing moment; when high noon is long gone, the channel opens again, wide as the Southern Expanse.
+‘Tis now The Vultress who clicks her beak, the ivory tone a sharp contrast to that of the osprey’s onyx maw.
+The channel closes and they perch in solitude for more than a passing moment; when high noon is long gone, the channel opens again, wide as the Southern Expanse.

 ‘Fret not, Lord Hilaetos, as those residing in The Sticks shall hold their roost until Monskville either dries or fills past the peaks of the mountains.’